benhid/Sequoya/docs/source/index.rst

 pyM2SA: Solving Multiple Sequence Alignments with Python
 ========================================================

+pyM2SA is an open source software tool aimed at for solving Multiple Sequence Alignment problems with multi-objective metaheuristics.

 .. warning:: Documentation is WIP!!
 Some information may be missing.

 .. toctree::